Cheap flights aren't hard to come by these days, here's how to find them.

 If you fly regularly you should consider joining a reward scheme, either directly or through a credit card.
 This will allow you to rack up points or airmiles, which can then be spent on flights later down the line.

 Avios is the main scheme, and you can earn points using a variety of rewards credit cards or by shopping online via the Avios store.
-Some supermarket loyalty schemes give you money off travel too: 500 Sainsbury's Nectar points gets you £2.50 off easyJet, for example, and Tesco's Clubcard scheme offers airmiles in exchange for the points you've accrued.
+Some supermarket loyalty schemes give you money off travel too: Sainsbury's Nectar points can be put towards your Avios balance to spend with British Airways, for example, and Tesco's Clubcard scheme offers airmiles in exchange for the points you've accrued.

 7. Check lots of different sites

-Buying flights direct from the airline is often the cheapest option, but it still pays to check out a few different comparison sites and aggregators (like Skyscanner and Kayak) before committing to a price.
+Buying flights direct from the airline is often the cheapest option, but it still pays to check out a few different comparison sites and aggregators (like Skyscanner, Momondo and Kayak) before committing to a price.

 8. Remember to delete your cookies